Sellebjergen/KyberCrystals/KyberCrystals/notes.md

 * NTT, We need to discuss what this is exactly.
   * seems to be some kind of fourier transformation
 * How do I get my functions well tested?
-  * It is not very easy to test the project, when you don't really know the math behind.
+  * It is not very easy to test the project and its different functions.

 ## number theoretic transform (NTT)
 https://www.nayuki.io/page/number-theoretic-transform-integer-dft